SimonN97/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 100-set_string.c A function that sets the value of a pointer to a char.

-101-crackme_password A file that contains the password for the crackme2 executable.
+101-crackme_password is a file that contains the password for the crackme2 executable.